 Dr Joelle Evans is a Lecturer in Organisational Behaviour at Bayes Business School, City, University of London.
 She earned a PhD in Management from the Massachusetts Institute of Technology, Sloan School of Management.
 Prior coming to Bayes, she held a faculty position in Management and Human Resources at HEC Paris, France.

 Her research focuses on the governance of professional work.
-Specifically, she studies how professionals respond to societal and organisational demands for responsibility and accountability.
+She studies how professionals respond to societal and organisational demands for responsibility and accountability.
 She has examined how professionals respond to these demands in different areas such as in the use and commercialisation of the personal (stem cells), hazardous work (experimental work and rail transportation) and the recruitment of diverse workforce in elite occupations.
-Part of this research is published or forthcoming in Administrative Science Quarterly and Organization Science.
+Part of this research is published in Administrative Science Quarterly and Organization Science.
 Her work was funded in part by the Martin Family Society Fellowship for Sustainability.
 She received a Best Paper Award and was a finalist for the Louis Pondy best paper based on a dissertation award from the Academy of Management for her work.

 At Bayes, she teaches courses on Corporate Social Responsibility and Organisational Behaviour in the undergraduate, full-time MBA and modular MBA programs.